Fertility Assessment

 The purpose of conducting an assessment is to investigate the reason behind your difficulty in conceiving.
 Once the assessment has been completed, our fertility specialist will discuss with you the available treatment options that can help you to conceive.
 Through the process of your fertility assessment, you will undergo a series of tests to evaluate your reproductive health.
 This includes:

-• Medical History Review
+- Medical History Review

 The male patient will have his sperm examined via a sperm analysis test.
 This will determine the health and viability of his sperm and the test determines the number, shape and motility of the sperm, among other factors.
-The report will take about two hours to be generated.
-Patients are advised to abstain from any form of sperm release for about three to four days before their appointment.
+The report is usually available within approximately two hours..
+Patients are advised to abstain from any form of sperm release for about three to four days before their appointment. - Abdominal Scan & Pelvic Ultrasound Scan

-The procedure involves the insertion of the transducer into the vagina to produce incredibly detailed images of your reproductive organs in the pelvic region.
+The procedure involves the insertion of the transducer into the vagina to produce detailed images of your reproductive organs in the pelvic region.

 Routinely, a common blood test on full blood count, liver function, kidney function, HIV I & II, sexually transmitted diseases will be conducted if you are embarking on an IVF journey.